 Northeast in a trailer that the program shares with

-Homeward Bound, partly to promote health.
+element of Homeward Bound, partly to promote health.

 "We just figured that the best way to really make sure that these animals were behaviorally sound and also healthy was to get them into foster care, have them begin their development into being family pets," said Dr. White, who was the program's fostering coordinator and now works at a small animal practice in Wilmington, N.C.